JohnnyHogenbirk/anti_framework_framework/README.md

 ### CP-Models
 In the menu the next options are ‘Models get’ and ‘Models put’.
-The way of mutate them is the same as views.
-So, in the first overview you see al models, after ‘Change’ you see the rows and after ‘Change’ you can modify a certain row.
+The way of mutating them is the same as views.
+So, in the first overview you see all models, after ‘Change’ you see the rows and after ‘Change’ you can modify a certain row.

 ### CP-Changes